himanshuahuja96/campusropeweb/README.md

 #
 ### About Us
-Social media plays an important role in our day to day life, and it is an inevitable part of our evolution.
+Social network plays an important role in our day to day life, and it is an inevitable part of our evolution.
-We are building a social media which is powered by the wisdom of the crowd.
+We are building a social network which is powered by the wisdom of the crowd.
 We believe that we can exponentially **raise the standard of living** through this technology by strengthening the foundational infrastructure of our society.

 ## Our Goals